Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Invigorate

-From what I've gathered, this spell will restore the health and mana of the supplicant and his compnions, but I've received so many different responses in my queries that I believe the effects of this prayer are greatly dependent on one's faith.
+From what I've gathered, this spell will restore the health and mana of the supplicant and his companions, but I've received so many different responses in my queries that I believe the effects of this prayer are greatly dependent on one's faith.

 #### Bless Weapons